 Worrying if people respect the language I use is silly and pointless.

 I still catch myself being dismissive and overly critical of new or old technology and I almost always regret it.
-I don’t have to care about everything thing in existence, but I also don’t need to create reasons to dislike them.
+I don’t have to care about everything in existence, but I also don’t need to create reasons to dislike them.